Skip to main content

 Written by Anni

-Filtering your public page or iframe helps you to show your customers specific events on your schedule.
-You can do this by creating filter buttons or embedding different iframes within your website.
+Filtering your public page or iframe allows you to display specific events on your schedule.
+You can achieve this by creating filter buttons or embedding different iframes on your website, helping customers find relevant events more easily.

 This article covers: